exbotanical/ys/docs/guide/shared-vs-static.md

 ## Shared Objects

 ### Pros
-* Are smaller in size, as they are not linked with the application at compile time.
+* Smaller in size, as they are not linked with the application at compile time.
-* Are loaded into memory at runtime, meaning multiple applications can use the same shared object, reducing memory usage.
+* Loaded into memory at runtime.
+Multiple applications can use the same shared object, reducing memory usage.
-* If updated, all applications that use it will benefit from the updates.
+* If updated, all applications that use the shared object will benefit from the updates.

 ### Cons
 * There is a performance cost to loading a shared object into memory at runtime.